git-ogawa/usbcamGUI/docs/source/usage.md

 # Usage
-Connect a usb camera to PC, then start GUI by executing `usbcamGUI/linux/usbcamGUI.py`
+Connect a usb camera to PC, then start GUI by executing `usbcamGUI/usbcamGUI.py` as below.
 ```
 python usbcamGUI.py
 ```

+The frame read from the connected camera is shown in the view area of the window.
+User can save image, change the camera's paramters by pushing buttons or keyboard shortcut.

 ## Save frame